k1LoW/tbls/README.md

 `tbls` is a tool for document a database, written in Go.

+The key of Features of tbls are:

+- Single binary.
+- Document in GitHub Friendly Markdown format.
+- CI friendly.

 [Usage](#usage) | [Sample](sample/) | [Integration with CI tools](#integration-with-ci-tools) | [Installation](#installation) | [Database Support](#database-support)

 ## Usage